Massimo Martino

-Massimo Martino (born 18 September 1990) is a Luxembourgian football player who currently plays for UN Käerjéng 97.
+Massimo Martino (born 18 September 1990) is a former Luxembourgish football player who last played for UN Käerjéng 97.

 Career

 Martino began his career with Racing FC Union Luxembourg and signed in January 2009 for Jeunesse Esch, after just a half-year left Esch to sign for Wuppertaler SV on 20 July 2009.

 International career

 Martino made his debut for Luxembourg in a friendly match against Cape Verde on 27 May 2008.
 He made a second appearance against Belgium, Luxembourg drew both matches 1–1.